Meinersbur/pencilcc/README.md

 CC=pencilcc (globally or by build utilitity) won't work; pencilcc uses this to determine which compiler to call and would potentially call itself.

+The directories example/plain and example/cext contain scripts (example.sh) that call pencilcc to demonstrate the behaviour.

 Known Issues